tomohiroyoshida/learn_you_a_haskell/homework/work_4.md

 Show rev xs = revapp xs [ ] for all lists xs.
 ```

+We show the claim by structural induction on xs.

 - If xs = [] then

   rev [] = [] &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;by R1